jacobvarner/hoops-jacobvarner/_posts/2020-1-31-breaking-down-individual-win-loss-records-for-auburn-basketball-in-the-bruce-pearl-era.md

 probably be even more impressive for Chuma since he missed 2 of the games that are still counted against him in win contribution and games responsible for.

-Also of note, Isaac Okoro is on pace to match Chuma Okeke and stay well under 1 individual loss for the season, which is not something that many players that play significant minutes can say.
+Also of note, Isaac Okoro is on pace to match Chuma Okeke and stay well under one individual loss for the season, which is not something that many players that play significant minutes can say.
 TJ Lang and Jordon Granger, the only other players to have less than 1 individual loss for the season played 62.0% and